List of wave power projects: Indian Institute of Technology, Madras, Wave Energy Program

+The Wave Energy Group at Ocean Engineering, Indian Institute of Technology IIT Madras, funded by the Department of Ocean Development, Government of India built, operated, instrumented, and tested a 150 kW oscillating water column (OWC).
+This was a nearshore bottom-standing caisson built in 1991, with different turbines tested over a period of multiple decades.
+It was located in Vizhinjam, Kerala, and provided power to the grid, however it was eventually decommissioned.
 Since the wave power in the equatorial region where this device was tested was low about 13 kW/m, the choice was for a multi-functional breakwater unit that could provide a safe harbor for fishing vessels and produce power more economically by sharing the costs of the structure.
 Electric power pumped to the grid was demonstrated.
 The group has also researched directly producing desalinated water and thermal storage using refrigeration.
 These technologies alleviate the need for an electric grid and demonstrate alternate power generation appropriate for the location.

 In November 2022, a team from IIT Madras demonstrated the Sindhuja-I ocean wave energy converter about 6 km off the coast of Tuticorin, Tamil Nadu.
 Located in a water depth of 20 m, it produces only 100 watts of power, but the researchers hope to scale this up to a megawatt.

 Lysekil Project

 The Lysekil Project is an ongoing wave energy research project by the Centre for Renewable Electric Energy Conversion at Uppsala University in Sweden.
 It is located to the south of Lysekil, on the west coast approximately 100 km (62 mi) north of Gothenburg.
 The first WEC was deployed in 2006, and as of February 2024 there were 11 WECs located on the site, with a total capacity of 260 kW.

 The WECs are point-absorber buoys, with a direct-drive linear generator placed on the seabed, connected to a buoy at the surface via a line.
 The movements of the buoy drive the translator in the generator.